yubol-bobo/MT-Consistency/README.md

 # Firm or Fickle?
-Evaluating LLM Consistency
+Evaluating LLM Consistency in Sequential Interactions

 This official repository accompanies our paper [**"Firm or Fickle?
 Evaluating Large Language Models Consistency in Sequential Interactions"**](arxiv.org/abs/2503.22353).